This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Silver vase plant

-This is the type of houseplant that dazzles with its vibrant, central bract that rises out of the centre of silvery green foliage.
+This is the type of houseplant that dazzles with its vibrant, central bract that rises out of the center of silvery green foliage.
 This bract actually forms a vase, which is where you water the plant.
 Keep it filled and freshen up the water about every 10 days.
 Give the roots a light water in the summer and less in the winter.
 Use orchid potting soil to pot it up and place this bromeliad in an area that gets lots of bright light, but out of direct sunlight.

 Glad you mentioned that Mother of Thousands is toxic, but readers should also be aware those attractive plantlets along leaf edges drop off with slightest movement – or often it seems just from looking at.
 On table or floor they become easy targets for ingestion.
 It seems obvious that this is an unnecessary danger for any home that might ever have pets or toddlers present.